frankstepanski/js-fullstack-course/2-Web Development/3-vscode.md

 # Visual Studio Code: How to Use It

-Visual Studio Code (VS Code) is the main tool you will use to create, edit, and manage your coding projects.
-This guide walks through how VS Code works, how to organize your projects, what extensions are, how Emmet helps you write HTML faster, and why the terminal is so important.
+Visual Studio Code — often called **VS Code** — is the main app where you’ll *write your code*, *organize your projects*, and *run the websites and apps you build*.
+Think of it as your **home base** as a developer.

+Instead of just being a “text editor,” VS Code gives you a clean place to organize your files, tools to help you write code faster, and helpful features that catch mistakes as you type.

-## VS Code Is Based on Folders — Not Individual Files
+## Why Developers Use VS Code

-One of the most important concepts for beginners:
+Beginner analogy:
+> Writing code without VS Code is like building furniture without a toolbox.
+> VS Code *is* your toolbox — it keeps everything in one place and gives you extra tools when you need them.

+With VS Code, you can:
+- See all your project files in one place
+- Edit code with smart suggestions
+- Run small servers for testing
+- Install helpful add-ons (extensions)
+- Use a built-in terminal without switching apps

+VS Code helps beginners because it reduces confusion — everything you need lives in a single window.

+## Your Projects Live in Folders (This Is Very Important)

+For beginners, the biggest habit to learn is:

-> **Every project should live inside its own folder.
+> **Every coding project should be inside its own folder.**
-VS Code works best when you open *folders*, not individual files.**

-### Why This Matters
-- Websites are made up of *multiple files* (HTML, CSS, JS, images, etc.).
+Why?
+Because real projects aren’t just one file — they have:
+- HTML files
+- CSS files
-- Keeping everything in a project folder keeps files organized.
+- JavaScript files
-- Tools like Live Server, Git, Node, and React all expect a **folder-based** project structure.
+- Images
+- Folders for organization

+VS Code shows your whole project structure clearly and helps you keep things organized.

+**BIG PICTURE:**
+Think of your project folder as a “box” that holds everything your website needs.

 ## Starting a New Project in VS Code (Step-by-Step)